sul-dlss-deprecated/traject_profiling/README.md

 ## Usage

-### A sample traject configuration file using macros from traect_profiling
+### A sample traject configuration file using macros from traject_profiling

 ```ruby
 require 'traject'